CarolineCollins/Assignment-3-MSB1015/logbook.md

 Recent, since 2017.
 One design decision was not to make it graphical.
 Information channels link nodes.
 You can see some examples on `openrisknet.org`
+Egon's opinion: one defect of N is that it is hard to see what is going on in background.
+This makes it super-important to document what you think is going on.

 #### Day 2:
 after a big Windows update last night, I reopen the Ubuntu app